Sundaygar Dearboy: Life and music career

 Sundaygar Dearboy was born in District 2, Grand Bassa County, Liberia.
 He is the father of two and the guardian of several others.
 Dearboy graduated with a degree in criminal justice from AME Zion College.
 He is the project manager for Liberia Trading & Investment Company (LINTRACO), one of Liberia's trading groups.
 Dearboy has a significant following among Liberians in the diaspora, particularly in the United States.
-Speaking on the challenges currently facing the Liberian music industry, Dearboy said, "Not many local artists listen to other music and try to emulate or learn from them.
-Plus, the local market is not accustomed to promoting what belongs to them.
-They prefer something from outside.
-Perhaps, the generally quality of production does not meet the standard as those produced in other countries."
-Dearboy produced "Let Us Vote Ma Ellen", the official campaign song for the Unity Party.
-The song was released during Ellen Johnson Sirleaf's 2005 presidential campaign.
-Following the song's release, Dearboy's music career hit a political low for nearly four years.
-He revived his career by releasing "Bayjay", a song endorsed by the Liberian populace.
-"Bayjay" won Song of the Year at the 2005 Liberian Entertainment Awards.
+He produced "Let Us Vote Ma Ellen", the official campaign song for the Unity Party.
+It was released during Ellen Johnson Sirleaf's 2005 presidential campaign.
+For almost four years after the song's release, Dearboy's music career was at a standstill.
+He revived his career after releasing the single "Bayjay", which won Song of the Year at the 2009 Liberian Entertainment Awards.

-In 2007, Dearboy released Don't Live With Women, an album that contains the single "Bayjay" and the song "Evil Genius".
-The album was sponsored by Cellcom and launched at the Antoinette Tubman Stadium.
+In 2007, Dearboy released Don't Live with Women, an album that contains the single "Bayjay" and the song "Evil Genius".
+Don't Live with Women was sponsored by Cellcom and launched at the Antoinette Tubman Stadium.
 On May 26, 2007, Dearboy performed at UNIBOA's 17th National Convention in Woonsocket, Rhode Island.
-On June 10, 2012, he released his eight studio album Rebirth.
-Distributed by RK Enterprises, it features guest appearances from Tupee, Carol Kaifumba and Ghanaian artist Odefor.
-The album comprises seven songs, including "Gbema", "Zima-Day" and the dancehall track "Monkeh".
+On June 10, 2012, he released his eighth studio album Rebirth, which was distributed by RK Enterprises and features guest appearances from Tupee, Carol Kaifumba and Ghanaian artist Odefor.
+The album comprises seven songs, including "Gbema", "Zima-Day", and the dancehall track "Monkeh".
 In June 2013, The Inquirer newspaper reported that Dearboy and several other musicians criticized and belittled the establishment of the Arts & Culture Council of Liberia.
 They said the organization does not, in any way, represent the views and aspirations of the Liberian entertainment industry.
 On December 13, 2013, he and other Liberian musicians performed at the National County Sports Meet (NCSM) official kick off, an event sponsored by the Liberia National Culture Union (LINU) and the Ministry of Information, Cultural Affairs and Tourism (MICAT).

 In 2020, Dearboy collaborated with Takun J, DenG, Tan Tan, Soul Smiter, Odemz, and Amaze to produce the hipco song "Sanitize".
-The artists released the song in order to raise awareness about Covid-19 and encourage Liberians to practice good hygiene.
+The artists released the song in order to raise awareness about COVID-19 and encourage Liberians to practice good hygiene.